 - Percent of portfolio: 0.22%

-Globe Life (GL, $94.26) – known as Torchmark up until 2019 – is a small holding for Berkshire Hathaway, but a natural Buffett stock.
-After all, it's a life and health insurance company, and various wholly owned insurance firms form the core of BRK.B's holdings.
+Globe Life (GL, $93.78) – known as Torchmark up until 2019 – is similar to MMC in that it's a small insurance-related holding in the Berkshire Hathaway portfolio.
+Specifically, GL is a life and health insurance company.

+It might be a boring company, but it has very quietly been a very good stock pick.
 Berkshire Hathaway has owned shares in Globe Life/Torchmark since early 2001.
-And while it's a boring company, it has quietly been a very good stock pick.
-Including dividends, GL has generated a total return of 544% since March 31, 2001, easily outdoing the S&P 500's 362% performance with dividends included.
+In that time, GL has generated a total return of 559%, easily outdoing the S&P 500's 403% performance with dividends included.

 - Shares held: 23,420,000

-Berkshire remains Axalta's largest investor, holding 10% of the shares outstanding.
+Berkshire trimmed a small number of shares during Q3 2020, but remains Axalta's largest investor, holding 10% of the shares outstanding.

 The company, which makes industrial coatings and paints for building facades, pipelines and cars, is the belle of the ball when it comes to mergers and acquisitions suitors.
 The company has rejected more than one buyout bid in the past, and analysts note that it's a perfect target for numerous global coatings firms.

-It'd also be a little easier to digest than it was at the start of the year.
-AXTA shares remain down about 7% year-to-date.
+It'd also be a little easier to digest than it was at this point a year ago.
+Over the past 52 weeks, AXTA shares are off by about 9%.

 - Shares held: 20,128,000

 Buffett trimmed 3% of his stake in Q1 but left it alone in the second and third quarters.
-He now owns 3.5% of Synchrony Financial's shares outstanding, which makes him the firm's eighth-largest shareholder.
+He now owns 3.4% of Synchrony Financial's shares outstanding, which makes him the firm's seventh-largest shareholder.

 - Percent of portfolio: 0.29%

-Warren Buffett has seemingly found a winner in RH (RH, $407.79), which many readers know as Restoration Hardware.
+Warren Buffett has found a winner in RH (RH, $487.31), which many readers know as Restoration Hardware.

 Berkshire, which already is positioned in home furnishings retail via its Nebraska Furniture Mart subsidiary, added more exposure to the space with his Q3 2019 entry into RH, then made a considerable addition to his stake to close out the year.

-Buffett typically doesn't comment on Berkshire Hathaway's holdings, and that's true for RH, so it's not certain exactly what attracted the Oracle of Omaha.
-It is possible this was a move made by Buffett lieutenant Ted Weschler or Todd Combs.
-But the stake fits broadly with Buffett's worldview.
+It's hard to tell whether this was an Oracle of Omaha buy, or a project of one of his lieutenants, Ted Weschler or Todd Combs.
+Buffett has been mostly mum on RH.
+Still, the stake fits broadly with Buffett's worldview.
 Buffett stocks tend to be bets on America's growth, which is exactly what a bet on housing and housing-related industries is.

 - Shares held: 24,415,168